hashicorp/vault/website/source/guides/secret-mgmt/dynamic-secrets.html.md

 ### <a name="step1"></a>Step 1: Mount the database secret engine
 (**Persona:** admin)

-As most of the secret backends, the [database secret engine](/docs/secrets/databases/index.html) must be mounted.
+As most of the secret engines, the [database secret engine](/docs/secrets/databases/index.html) must be mounted.

 #### CLI command